azizkhanp/interview-questions/Terraform-QA.md

-what do you understand about data_source? what is external-data-block in terraform? null resources in terraform? trigger
+what do you understand about data_source? what is external-data-block in terraform?
+Can we use multiple providers in terraform file? null resources in terraform? trigger
  - Terraform null_resource does not have a state which means it will be executed as soon as you run "terraform apply" command but no state will be saved.
  - The trigger is a block inside the null_resource which holds key-value pair.